 I never planned to be a military wife.

 “Did I ever tell you that I want to go into the Marine Corps?”
 I was shocked silent.
-I had no words to respond.
+I had no words to respond to the young man I was dating.

 Little did I know that this question was God’s way of introducing major directional change.
 This startling question came from Mark, a fella I’d been dating for a just a few months.